Is a 6% Real Estate Commission Still Standard in 2026?

 3. Sell your home for sale by owner (FSBO)

-While the potential savings are real, there are several risks involved with selling FSBO homes.
-Statistics show that homes sold by owners typically sell for nearly $50,000 less than those sold with the help of an agent.[8]
-Unsurprisingly, 89% of buyers and sellers used an agent in their transactions, indicating a high reliance on professional assistance.[9]
+While the potential savings are real, several risks are involved in selling FSBO homes.
+Statistics show that homes sold by owners typically sell for nearly $50,000 less than those sold with an agent.[13]

-The bottom line is that FSBO can work for experienced home sellers who are comfortable pricing, marketing, and negotiating on their own.
+The bottom line is that FSBO can work for experienced home sellers who are comfortable with pricing, marketing, and negotiating on their own.
 But for most people, it can mean leaving money on the table—or making costly mistakes.

 » MORE: How to sell your house without a realtor